 Automatic Probe Exchange

-AFM probe exchange can be challenging, even for experienced users, often resulting in cantilever breakage.
+AFM probe exchange can be challenging, even for experienced users, and can often lead to cantilever breakage, increasing setup time and consumable costs.
 Park AFMs address this difficulty by using pre-aligned probe chip carriers with kinematic mounting points for reliable and consistent tip positioning.

-The sample view camera captures a macro image of the entire sample.
-Users can point and click on the sample view image to move the XY stage to the desired location, making it easy to locate areas of interest and return to the same spot, even for large samples such as a 200 mm wafer.
+With the macro image of the sample chuck captured by the sample-view camera, users can point and click on the sample view image to move the XY stage to the desired location, making it easy to locate areas of interest and return to the same spot, even for large samples such as a 200 mm wafer.

 Park AFM Technology